[hdvideo id=98 ]

 National Government fails to stop KSG from Implementing new Fees

 The national government failed in its effort to stop the implementation of Koror State government’s new rock island and jellyfish lake fees.
-On Thursday May 31, case Associate Justice Alexandra Foster denied the national government’s motion to stop the implementation.
+On Thursday May 31, Associate Justice Alexandra Foster denied the national government’s motion to stop the implementation.
 Earlier reports shows that the Attorney General’s office filed a motion in court seeking a temporary restraining order against the increase.
 The national government filed the case arguing that there will be unspecified economic loss because tourists will travel elsewhere in light of the heightened fees.
 The court stated that nowhere in its briefing does the national government explain that this loss is not compensable by monetary damages.
 Because the national government failed to show irreparable harm the court denied its application for a temporary restraining order.
 The court also set a hearing on June 8th concerning the preliminary injunction.
-On June 1st, ailment the Koror State Government implemented the new jellyfish lake and rock island fees.
+On June 1st, the Koror State Government implemented the new jellyfish lake and rock island fees.

 Japan pledges over $500M of assistance to the Pacific